Audio-Visual Segmentation: Experimental Results

-\textbf{Pre-training on the Single-source subset.} As introduced in Sec.~\ref{sec:dataset} of the paper, the videos in the Multi-sources subset share similar categories to those in the Single-source subset.
+As introduced in Sec.~\ref{sec:dataset} of the paper, the videos in the Multi-sources subset share similar categories to those in the Single-source subset.
 A natural idea is whether we can pre-train the model on the Single-source subset to help deal with the MS3 problem.
 As shown in Table~\ref{table:load_ssss_for_msss}, we test two initialization strategies, \ie, from scratch or pretrained on the Single-source subset.
 It is verified that the pre-training strategy is beneficial in all the settings, whether we use the audio information (``AVS w.
 TPAVI'') or not (``AVS wo.
 TPAVI'').
-Taking the PVT-v2 based AVS model for example, the mIoU is improved from $48.21\%$ to $50.59\%$ (by $2.38\%$) and from $54.00\%$ to $57.34\%$ (by $3.34\%$), respectively without or with TPAVI.
-The phenomenon is more obvious if using ResNet50 as the backbone and adopting the TPAVI module, where the mIoU increases from $47.88\%$ to $54.33\%$ (by $6.45\%$).
+Taking the PVT-v2 based AVS model for example, the $\mathcal{M}_{\mathcal{J}}$ is improved from $0.482$ to $0.506$ (by $2.4\%$) and from $0.540$ to $0.573$ (by $3.3\%$), respectively without or with TPAVI.
+The phenomenon is more obvious if using ResNet50 as the backbone and adopting the TPAVI module, where the $\mathcal{M}_{\mathcal{J}}$ increases from $0.479$ to $0.543$ (by $6.4\%$).
 With pre-training on the Single-source subset, the model can learn prior knowledge about the audio-visual correspondence, \ie, the matching relationship between the visual objects and sounds.
 This kind of knowledge is naturally beneficial.

 \textbf{Segmenting unseen objects.} The proposed AVS framework is trained without accessing the sounding object category labels, and hence it can be used to predict the videos which do not strictly lie in the category vocabulary of AVSBench dataset, though may have a performance drop for unseen objects.
 We display some qualitative visualisations on real-world videos whereas the category of sounding objects are barely not appeared in the training set of AVS model.
 As shown in Fig.~\ref{fig:unseen_objects_inference}, the pretrained AVS model has a certain ability to segment the correct sounding objects in the case of single sound source (a), multiple visible objects (b, c), and multiple sound sources (d).
 We speculate that the pretrained AVS model learned some prior knowledge about audio-visual correspondence from AVSBench dataset that helps it to generalize to even unseen videos and give possibly accurate pixel-level segmentation.
+Although there may be some failures, the AVS model can be further strengthened if trained with videos of more sound source categories.